Corporate Governance - Guidelines

 Lead Independent Director

-The Board shall periodically appoint a Lead Independent Director whose duties shall include, but not be limited to, the following: (a) serve as Chairman of the Nominating & Corporate Governance Committee for the Corporation and the Bank; (b) preside over regularly scheduled executive sessions of the non-management directors; (c) serve as a liaison between the independent and non-management directors and executive management when circumstances are such that the Chairman cannot act in such capacity; and (d) assist the Board and executive management in ensuring compliance with these Guidelines.
+The Board shall periodically appoint a Lead Independent Director whose duties shall include, but not be limited to, the following: (a) serve as Chairman of the Nominating & Corporate Governance Committee for the Corporation and the Bank; (b) preside over regularly scheduled executive sessions of the non-management directors; (c) serve as a liaison between the independent and non-management directors and executive management when circumstances are such that the Chairman cannot act in such capacity; d) represent the Board when engaging and interacting with shareholders on corporate governance matters, including director qualifications and tenure as well as Board refreshment; and (e) assist the Board and executive management in ensuring compliance with these Guidelines.

 Service on Other Boards and Change in Professional Role